 And while both campaigns showed positive ROI, since they’re both serving the same goal of brand awareness, we turned off the lower-performing of the two.
 Unfortunately for me, the headline I loved had to be turned off…

-Obviously this is a very simple view of campaign performance.
+Obviously, this is a very simple view of campaign performance.
 We’re only looking at the creative.
 Behind these, we also tested different audiences, different headlines, as well as different ways to deliver the offer (i.e. via a LeadGen Form or ungated website visit).
 Ever wondered what messaging resonates with each persona?
-We can experiment for that.
+We can experiment with that.